Updated: Jan 20, 2022

 Use our dosage calculator to determine the exact amount of GS to be given for your cat's FIP treatment.

 The gravity of FIP infection increases as you go down the table.
 When sufficient dosage is given daily, FIP viral replication slows and eventually stops.
 Your cat's immune system will begin to recover.
 You will see obvious signs of healing within 3-5 days, such as relaxed breathing, increased appetite and physical activities, more responsive to owners voices and touches, clearing up of cloudy eyes.
-Here is a video of a cat we treated recovering from neurological FIP.
+Here are videos of cats that have successful recovered from feline infectious peritonitis (FIP) using our FIP treatment.

 It is important to note that every cat responds differently to GS treatments.
 Our table represents the lowest recommended dosages for each type of FIP infection.
 Greater dosage should be given when your cat's response to the treatment is not obvious or if your cat experiences a regression during the GS treatment, or a relapse shortly after the GS treatment has completed.